tuda-parallel/TMIO/artifacts/cluster24/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10670270.svg)](https://doi.org/10.5281/zenodo.12700677)

-Below, we describe how to reproduce the experiments in the Paper entitled:
+Below, we des^cribe how to reproduce the experiments in the Paper entitled:
 "I/O Behind the Scenes: Bandwidth Requirements of HPC Applications With Asynchronous I/O," which was published at the CLUSTER 2024

 Before you start, first set up the correct [TMIO version](#ftio-version).